Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mysql_09_external_database_migration/guide.en-gb.md

 ### Users

-Curently the users are not migrate in this process and need to be recreated in the managed database manually
+Curently the users are not migrate in this process and need to be recreated in the managed database manually.

 ## Go further